- Professor of Music

 - Musical Arts

-Jeffrey Bell-Hanson is in his tenth season as conductor of the University Symphony Orchestra and Associate Professor of Music at Pacific Lutheran University, and has established himself in the Pacific Northwest as a clinician, adjudicator and conductor.
+Jeffrey Bell-Hanson is in his fifteenth season as conductor of the University Symphony Orchestra at Pacific Lutheran University, and has established himself in the Pacific Northwest as a clinician, adjudicator and conductor.
 He brings to the podium a dedication not only to high standards, but also to performances informed by scholarship.
-His continuing research in the rhetorical conventions of eighteenth-century orchestral literature enlivens his renditions of even the most contemporary works.
+His continuing interest in the rhetorical conventions of eighteenth-century orchestral literature enlivens his renditions of even the most contemporary works.

 His thirty-year career on the podium and as a teacher has also included faculty appointments in Kansas, Louisiana and Michigan, where he won recognition for excellence in teaching both from Michigan Technological University and the State of Michigan .
 In addition to his academic positions, Dr. Bell-Hanson has conducted orchestras and wind ensembles throughout the United States and in Bulgaria and the Czech Republic, including the West Bohemian Symphony Orchestra, the Vratza Philharmonic and the Philharmonia Bulgarica.